-In most of the previously discussed models for iron-particle combustion, the continuum assumption is used to describe the transport processes.
+For iron particle combustion, it has been hypothesized that the oxidation rate of an iron droplet is the result of an interplay among three mechanisms: (1) External diffusion of $\mathrm{O_2}$ from the ambient gas to particle surface, (2) surface chemisorption of $\mathrm{O_2}$, and (3) internal transport of Fe and O atoms \citep{Sun2000}.
+In the previously discussed numerical models, it assumed that mechanism (1) is the rate limiting step, and that mechanisms (2) and (3) are infinitely fast.
+However, these assumptions are not well investigated.
+Furthermore, in most of the previously discussed models for iron-particle combustion, the continuum assumption is used to describe the transport processes.
 It is known that, when the size of the particle becomes too small, modeling the heat and mass transfer using the continuum approach becomes invalid.
 The particle radius, $r_\mathrm{p}$, compared to the mean free path length of the gas molecules, $\lambda_\mathrm{MFP}$, is described by the Knudsen number \citep{Liu2006}

 Typically, when $\mathrm{Kn}$ is larger than 0.01 \citep{Liu2006}, the continuum approach is invalid.
 An elaborate review of modeling heat transfer in the transition regime for nano-particles in the context of laser-induced incandescence is presented by \cite{Liu2006}.
-In the previous study of \cite{ThijsPCI_2022}, only relatively large particles of $40$ and $50$ \textmu m were considered, ensuring that the transition-regime heat and mass transfer has a negligible effect.
+In the previous study of \cite{ThijsPCI_2022}, only relatively large particles of $40$ and $50$\textmu m were considered, ensuring that the transition-regime heat and mass transfer has a negligible effect.
 While \cite{Philyppe2022} and \cite{Senyurt2022} studied the transition effect on the ignition behavior of metal particles, such a study was not performed for the complete combustion process of single iron particles.